 School Contest 2010

-In recognition of Dental Health Month, The Bradford Elementary School participated in a contest sponsored by the dental office of Dr. Bruce Riedell.
+In recognition of Dental Health Month, The Bradford Elementary School participated in a contest sponsored by the dental office of Dr. Koleini.
 This year’s theme was “ Grin and Wear It: The Importance of Wearing Mouthguards for Sports “.
 Students were asked to think about why mouthguards are an important piece of protective gear, just like helmets, and pads.
 More than 5 million teeth are knocked out each year through sports injury, accident, or play.